-- What is one word to describe how you feel about what you have learned? - What is something you learned today that you did not know before? - What do you think was the biggest class (or group) takeaway? - What is something you will do differently because of what you learned today? - How will what you learned influence how you behave towards others moving forward?
+- What is a word or phrase that describes how you feel about what you have learned? - What is something you learned today that you did not know before? - What do you think was the biggest class (or group) takeaway? - What is something you will do differently because of what you learned today? - How will what you learned influence how you behave toward others moving forward?

 Facilitating a dialogue around topics of bias and bullying may seem daunting to some.
-Remember that it is okay not to have all of the answers.
-What's most important is to provide a space where students feel their voices are being respected and valued.
+Just remember that it is okay not to have all of the answers.
+What's most important is to provide a space where students feel their voices are being heard, respected and valued.
 That is when real change can begin to take shape.